 Visits, Verified Entries, NTF, Social Actions, and Total Entries

-1. Visits: This is the number of people who have viewed the landing page.
-We also call this "impressions".
+1. Visits: This is the number of potential entrants who have viewed the landing page.

 2. Verified Entries: This is the total number of emails all partners have generated over the course of the campaign.
 This factors in the email scrubbing service we use, if you have it toggled on.